 Then start the VNC service, enable it to auto-start at system boot and check its status as shown.

-$ sudo systemctl stop [email protected] $ sudo systemctl stop [email protected] $ sudo systemctl stop [email protected]
+$ sudo systemctl start [email protected] $ sudo systemctl enable [email protected] $ sudo systemctl status [email protected]

 That’s all!
 In this article, we’ve explained how to install and configure VNC server on Ubuntu Linux distribution.
 Share your queries or thoughts with us via the feedback form below.